Tarrant County Homestead Exemption

-This article explains how the Tarrant County, Texas Homestead Exemption works, who qualifies, the documents you’ll need, common application scenarios (new homeowners, seniors, people with disabilities, veterans, surviving spouses, heir property, manufactured homes, trusts), important deadlines, and what to expect after you file.
-It’s written for Tarrant County homeowners who want practical, detailed instructions rooted in official rules and forms.
+This article explains how the Tarrant County, Texas Homestead Exemption works, who may qualify, the documents you may need, common application scenarios such as new homeowners, seniors, people with disabilities, veterans, surviving spouses, heir property, manufactured homes, and trusts, as well as deadlines and what to expect after filing.
+It is written for Tarrant County homeowners who need general guidance based on official rules and forms.

-Tarrant County’s residence homestead exemption reduces the taxable value of your primary home and places a cap on how much your appraised value can increase from year to year.
-When a homestead exemption is approved, a portion—or in some categories, all—of your home’s taxable value is removed from taxation as authorized by the State of Texas or by local taxing units.
-On top of that, the “homestead cap” limits your appraised value increases to 10% annually (not counting new improvements, added land, or extensive renovations).
-This cap protects you from sudden spikes in taxable value due to changing market conditions, while the exemption amount directly lowers what you owe.
-Qualifying owners must submit an application; there is no fee to file, and you may be asked to submit a new application later to continue receiving benefits.
+Tarrant County’s residence homestead exemption reduces the taxable value of a primary home and places a cap on how much the appraised value can increase from year to year.
+When a homestead exemption is approved, a portion—or in some categories, all—of the home’s taxable value is removed from taxation as authorized by Texas law or local taxing units.
+In addition, the homestead cap limits appraised value increases to 10% annually, excluding new improvements, added land, or extensive renovations.
+This can reduce the taxable value used to calculate the tax owed.
+Qualifying owners must submit an application.
+There is no fee to file, and a new application may be required later if TAD requests one.
 (Source: Tarrant Appraisal District Homestead Exemption page.)

 Use as a residence, and